Human Services

 Description

-The Certificate program in Human Services is designed for men and women who want to learn the skills and attitudes that are needed for employment and for upgrading in human service positions, but who do not want to undertake the supporting academic courses required for the college degree.
+The Certificate program in Human Services is designed for individuals who want to learn the skills needed for employment or who wish to expand their career options within the field but who do not want to undertake the supporting academic courses required for the associate degree.

 Program Learning Outcomes

-1) Identify generic helping skills utilized in the Human Services field.
+2.Apply effective helping skills in the human services field.

 Employment Potential